DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/02_ImportImplementedArtefacts.md

 # Partially implemented model driven app

-Perform the following steps to impart the app:
+Perform the following steps to import the app:
 1. Download the file `HackPPSceApp_unmanaged.zip` from [our code repo](https://github.com/DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Code) in the **main branch**

 2. Switch to "Solutions" in the main menu